gohugoio/hugo/docs/content/en/hosting-and-deployment/hugo-deploy.md

 #include = "**.html" # would only include files with ".html" suffix
 #exclude = "**.{jpg, png}" # would exclude files with ".jpg" or ".png" suffix

+# Map any file named "<dir>/index.html" to the remote file "<dir>/".
+This does
+# not affect the root "index.html" file, and it does not affect matchers below.
+# This works when deploying to key-value cloud storage systems, such as Amazon
+# S3 (general purpose buckets, not directory buckets), Google Cloud Storage, and
+# Azure Blob Storage.
+This makes it so the canonical URL will match the object
+# key in cloud storage, except for the root index.html file.
+#
+#stripIndexHTML = true

 #######################
 [[deployment.matchers]]